This document describes the current configuration and default Brief Record Level rule being used in the Alliance NZ account.

 - If a library loads records to the IZ, it will assign a level based on the institution’s brief rule.

-- If a library links an IZ bib to an NZ bib, the NZ bib view will use the brief rule level per NZ settings, and the IZ bib view will maintain its brief level per IZ rules.
+- If a library links an IZ bib to an NZ bib, the record will have the brief level assigned by the NZ brief level rule.

-- If a library uses the Copy to Catalog from the NZ, the IZ brief level is retained and the NZ brief level is retained.
+- If a library uses the Copy to Catalog from the NZ, the NZ brief level is retained.